-The volume of planning applications received and processed (i.e. decided or withdrawn) have decreased from the previous quarter but remain higher than the levels that were recorded during the same period the previous year, when the effects of the coronavirus and associated restrictions were most significant.
+The volume of planning applications received in the third quarter of 2021/22 has decreased from the previous quarter and from the same period last year.
+For applications processed (i.e. decided or withdrawn) the volume processed has decreased slightly from the previous quarter but remains higher than the levels that were recorded during the same period the previous year when the effects of the coronavirus and associated restrictions were most significant.

-The pandemic continues to impact planning activity and processing performance which is evident from the information presented in this report (for the first six months of 2021/22) and feedback received from planning authorities.
-The level of this impact, from the information reported, appears to be easing and planning activity is beginning to return to pre pandemic levels.
-Caution should however continue to be taken when interpreting these figures and when making comparisons with other time periods.
+The pandemic continues to have an impact on planning activity and processing performance which is evident from the information presented in this report (for the first nine months of 2021/22) and the regular feedback received from planning authorities.
+Caution should continue to be taken when interpreting these figures and when making comparisons with other time periods.